RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/rlec-4-4-dec-2016.md

     upgrade.
     **Workaround:** Refresh the browser and the UI will return to work properly.
-- **Issue:** In the *Replica of* process, if the target database does not have replication enabled and it is restarted or fails for any reason, the data on the target database might not be in sync with the source database, although the status of the *Replica of* process indicates that it is.
+- **Issue:** In the Replica Of process, if the target database does not have replication enabled and it is restarted or fails for any reason, the data on the target database might not be in sync with the source database, although the status of the Replica Of process indicates that it is.
     **Workaround:** You must manually stop and restart the synchronization process in order to ensure the databases are in sync.
-- **Issue:** In the *Replica of* process, if the source database is resharded while the *Replica of* process is active, the synchronization process will fail.
+- **Issue:** In the Replica Of process, if the source database is resharded while the Replica Of process is active, the synchronization process will fail.
     **Workaround:** You must manually stop and restart the synchronization process after the resharding of the source database is done.
-- **Issue:** In the *Replica of* process, if there is very high traffic on the database the *Replica of* process might be restarted frequently due to the "slave buffer" being exceeded.
-In this case, you will often see the status of the *Replica of* process display as "Syncing".
+- **Issue:** In the Replica Of process, if there is very high traffic on the database the Replica Of process might be restarted frequently due to the "slave buffer" being exceeded.
+In this case, you will often see the status of the Replica Of process display as "Syncing".
     **Workaround:** You must manually increase the "slave buffer" size through rladmin.
 To find the appropriate buffer size please contact